yamakkaji/concurrent-modular-agent-fork-dev/docs/docs/getting-started/creating-a-new-project.md

 Regardless of the project style, you create a new project by simply making a directory.

-### CoMA Interface Project Structure
+### CMA Interface Project Structure

-For **CoMA Interface Projects**, the directory contains agent subdirectories, each storing the module definitions that comprise that agent:
+For **CMA Interface Projects**, the directory contains agent subdirectories, each storing the module definitions that comprise that agent:

 ```
 sample_project/    # Project directory